C8PAN/Probabilistic-Volumetric-3D-Reconstruction/README.md

 ![alt tag](https://raw.githubusercontent.com/aliosmanulusoy/vxl/master/cloud_compare.png)

 ## Data
 As example data, we provide the three aerial datasets used in the publication: [link](http://www.cvlibs.net/download.php?file=probabilistic_reconstruction_data.zip).
 The folder contains a subfolder for each scene.
 Each subfolder contains images, cameras, as well as the final octree structure used to produce the results in the paper.
-A python script that can be directly executed to reconstruct the scene is also included for convenience.
+A python script to reconstruct the scene is also included for convenience.
+Please call `python reconstruct.py` from inside the subfolder.